Updated as per Nov 2020 circular of SEBI introducing Flexi Cap category

 5. Money Market Funds

-Risk Involved: As these funds invest in securities with high credit rating the credit risk in these funds is quite low.
+Risk Involved: As these funds invest in securities with high credit ratings the credit risk in these funds is quite low.
 The duration of these securities is up to 1 year thus the interest rate risk is also very low.

 Time Period: These funds can be used for your short term goals of 1 year and above.